-Judgements made by the trustees, in the application of these accounting policies that have significant effect on the financial statements and estimates with a significant risk of material adjustment in the next year are discussed in Note 19.
+Judgements made by the trustees, in the application of these accounting policies that have significant effect on the financial statements and estimates with a significant risk of material adjustment in the next year are discussed in Note 18.
 The charity's business activities, together with the factors likely to affect its future development, performance and position are set out in the Trustee's Report on pages 2 to 12.
-The financial position of the charity, its cash flows, liquidity position and borrowing facilities are described in the Trustee's Report on pages 17 to 21.
-In addition, pages 10 to 11 of the financial statements include the charity's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments; and its exposures to credit risk and liquidity risk.
+The financial position of the charity, its cash flows, liquidity position and borrowing facilities are described in the financial statements on pages 17 to 21.
+In addition, pages 5 and 6 of the trustees report include the charity's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments; and its exposures to credit risk and liquidity risk.